Jennings anxious for Lady Jets to return to court

 “The time we have had together we have been able to get some things down, but not as much as we would like so far,’’ she said.
 “You have to take what you can get this year.’’

-Jennings has studying videos from last season to study Oklahoma Athletic Conference opponents and try to figure out opposing coaches strategy.
+Jennings has been studying videos from last season to watch Oklahoma Athletic Conference opponents and try to figure out opposing coaches strategies.
 She also has gone to several high school games to evaluate possible future players.

 The Lady Jets host the Oklahoma Angels at 2 p.m.
 Jan.
 23 and the Mid-America Christian JV at 5 p.m.
 Jan.
 27 before opening the conference season at Eastern Oklahoma on Feb.
 1.